 The tanker berth is located to the south of the port and can accommodate vessels of up to 105 metres.
 The berth is dredged to a depth of 5 metres below chart datum.

-form before first visit in order to provide information to the pilots about
+form before its first visit in order to provide information to the pilots about

 manoeuvrability and dimensions for gangways and manifold distances.